14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/bouquet-of-roses-original-candle?variant=42443946426449)
     Availability: Available
     Price: $64.95 USD
-- [Bonfire Original Candle](https://affinatiliving.com/products/bonfire-original-candle): Bonfire Original Candle – 10 oz Ignite the cozy charm of cool nights and crackling flames with our Bonfire Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a clean, even burn.
-The scent blends smoky woods, glowing embers, and a hint of toasted marshmallow to capture the essence of a warm fire under the stars.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for creating a rustic, comforting atmosphere that brings the bonfire experience indoors.
-Burn Time – 60–70 Hours
+- [Bonfire Original Candle](https://affinatiliving.com/products/bonfire-original-candle): Bonfire Original Candle – 10 oz Bonfire captures the cozy warmth of a crackling fire on a cool night.
+Smoky woods blend with subtle sweetness for a scent that feels grounding and comforting.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Smoked WoodsMiddle Notes: Burning EmbersBase Notes: Warm Musk, Soft Vanilla Perfect for evenings and colder seasons, this candle creates a cozy, fireside atmosphere indoors.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:19Z
+  Updated: 2025-12-16T12:51:19Z
   Vendor: Affinati
   Product Type:
   Availability: Available